NCAR/tiegcm/doc/userguide/glossary.rst

      ``modeldir/tests/control/*.inp``).

    continuation run
-     A continuation run continues from the last history of the previous run.
+     A continuation run continues from the last output history of the previous run.
      That history (:ref:`START <START>` time) must be on the first :ref:`OUTPUT <OUTPUT>` file
      provided by the namelist input file.
 A continuation run must not specify a :ref:`SOURCE <SOURCE>` file or :ref:`SOURCE_START <SOURCE_START>` time.